-A Collection of Web Pages About Firing An Employee
+A Collection of Articles About Firing an Employee

 On the other hand, you have to look out for the well-being of the company.
 Your employee may have acted in violation of your policies.
 Your employee may not be a good match for the job, or you gave your employee many chances to improve but is no longer performing.